linksf/code-challenge-210303/readme.md

 ## Instructions

-**Part 0:**
+### Part 0:

 Fork this repo and clone it down to your machine.

-**Part 1:**
+### Part 1:

-Create a function that creates a filtered JSON file from the equipment list array Your JSON file should be an array of objects where each object looks like this.
+Updated the filteredEquipmentListUtil function so that it create a filtered JSON file from the equipment list array which is already being imported.

+Your JSON file should be an array of objects where each object is structured and named like this example.

 ```JSON
 {